git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 You've detached the tmux session you were in.
 You can reattach via `$ tmux attach`.

+### Nested tmux sessions

+You can also send the prefix key to *nested* tmux sessions.
+For instance, if you're inside a tmux client on a *local* machine and you SSH into a *remote* machine in one of your panes.
+On the remote machine, you can attach the client via `tmux attach` as you normally would.
+To send the prefix key to the machines' tmux client, and not your local one, hit the prefix key again.

+So, if you prefix key is the default, `Ctrl-b`, do `Ctrl+b` + `b` again, *then* hit the shortcut for what you want to do.

+Example: If you wanted to create a window on the remote machine, which would normally be `Ctrl-b` + `c` locally, it'd be `Ctrl-b` + `b` + `c`.

 ## Session persistence and the server model

 If you use Linux or a similar system, you've likely brushed through [Job Control](https://en.wikipedia.org/wiki/Job_control_(Unix)),